folio-org/okapi/doc/guide.md

 The actual upgrade happens by Okapi disabling the old version of the module, and enabling the new one, in the same call.
-Okapi makes a POST request with path `/_/tenant` if version 1.0 or 1.1 of interface `_tenant` is provided.
+Okapi makes a POST request with path `/_/tenant` if version 1.0 or later of interface `_tenant` is provided.
 With the POST request, a JSON object is passed: member `module_from` being the module ID that we are upgrading 'from' and member `module_to` being the module ID that we are upgrading